cycloid-community-catalog/stack-k8s-runner/README.md

 # stack-k8s-runner

-This stack is meant to be use to manage resources deployed on Kubernetes cluster with terraform and/or plain manifests.
+This stack is meant to be use to manage resources deployed on a Kubernetes cluster with YAML or JSON manifests.

 # Details